Sale Sharks: 1861–1990s

 The club was founded in 1861 and is one of the oldest clubs in English rugby.
-Throughout their history they have been one of the leading rugby union clubs in the North of England.
-Sale moved into Heywood Road in 1905 and would remain there until 2003.
+Throughout its history it has been one of the leading rugby union clubs in the north of England.
+Sale moved into Heywood Road in 1905 and remained there until 2003.

 Sale were unbeaten in 26 matches, winning 24 and drawing two in 1911.

 Although Pat Davies is counted as Sale's first international, having been picked to play for England in 1927, it was G.A.M.
 Isherwood who was Sale's first representative in an international Test match, when he played in all three tests of the 1910 British tour to South Africa at scrum-half.
 The club has consistently provided international players and, during the 1930s, had one of its most dominant periods, fielding players of the calibre of Hal Sever (England), Claude Davey and Wilf Wooller (Wales) and Ken Fyfe (Scotland).
 It came as little surprise when they took out the 1936 Middlesex Sevens.

-Sale ruled the roost in county cup rugby for 15 straight seasons as they went unbeaten from 1972 to 1987 in every one of those cup fixtures.
+Sale ruled the roost in county cup rugby for 15 straight seasons as the team went unbeaten from 1972 to 1987 in every one of those cup fixtures.
 During this period, Sale competed for the chance to be English club champions.
-In their first year, one after the inaugural competition kicked off in 1971, they made the semi-finals only to lose to eventual winners Coventry 35–6.
+In the team's first year, one after the inaugural competition kicked off in 1971, it made the semi-finals only to lose to eventual winners Coventry 35–6.